dmuhabbatov/SalaryPrediction/README.md

-# Salary Prediction: Project Overview
+# Salary Prediction: Project Contents

+* The problem Definition
+* Data Quality Check
+* Exploratory Data Analysis
+* Model Building
+* Model Performance
+* Prediction and Production
+* Conclusion

+## Problem Definition:

-  Problem Definition: Examining a set of job postings with salaries and then predicting salaries for a new set of job postings.
+Examining a set of job postings with salaries and then predicting salaries for a new set of job postings.
+Salary prediction is really important for companies to facilitate the budget projection and for future staff planning.
+Thus, analysing and finding the main factors that would impact on salary and making predictions, will help companies to solve this problem.

-* Used 3 data sets with 1,000,000 rows: train_features.csv, train_salaries.csv (target) and test_features.csv
-* Reviewed and cleaned the dataset by removing not important rows and features.
-* Performed EDA to see the correlation between the input features and their relationship with the target feature(salary).
-* Engeneered features to convert categorial variables into numerical and made them ready for machine learning process.
-* Used Linear Regression, Random Forest and GradientBoosting algorithms for model building.
-Pipeline and transformation was used too.
-* Used MSE as accruacy metric to see which algorithm performs better on the model.
-* Fit/trained the model with the lowest MSE on the trained data and made prediction on the test dataset.
-* Found the most important feature impacting the salary (target feature).

-## Code and Resources Used
-**Python Version:** Python 3 (Jupyter Notebook) **Packages:** pandas, numpy, sklearn, matplotlib, seaborn
-* Google
-* Website: Data Science Dream Job portfolio building
-* Book: Data Preparation for Machine Learning.
-Jason Brownlee
-* other Data Science projects

-## Datasets and features
+## Datasets and features.

 1. The train_features has metadata for an individual job posting.
 The "jobId" column represents a unique identifier for the job posting.